 On February 19, 2020, the Company entered into an Employment Agreement with Dr. Boudes (the "Agreement"), which governs the terms of Dr. Boudes' employment in his position as the Company's Chief Medical Officer.
 Dr. Boudes will serve as the Chief Medical Officer of the Company during an initial term that commences on March 2, 2020 (the "Commencement Date") and expires on February 28, 2021 (the "Initial Term").
 Following the Initial Term, the term of the Agreement automatically renews for successive twelve (12) month terms unless either party provides the other party with notice of non-renewal at least sixty (60) days prior to the expiration of the then-current term.
 Under the Agreement, the Company has agreed to pay Dr. Boudes a base salary of \$444,500 per year (the "Base Salary").
 Provided that certain performance objectives are met, Dr. Boudes will also be entitled to receive an annual performance bonus equal to thirty percent (30%) of the Base Salary (the "Performance Bonus").
-Subject to certain restrictions described in the Agreement, Dr. Boudes will also be granted options to purchase 300,000 shares (the "Options") of the Company's common stock pursuant to the Agreement.
-Dr. Boudes will also be granted options to purchase 300,000 shares (the "Options") of the Options shall vest upon one (1) year of employment, twenty percent (20%) of the Options shall vest upon two (2) years of employment, twenty percent (20%) of the Options shall vest upon three (3) years of employment, and the remaining forty percent (40%) of the Options shall vest upon four (4) years of employment.
+Subject to certain restrictions described in the Agreement, Dr. Boudes will receive a \$100,000 signing bonus pursuant to the Agreement.
+Dr. Boudes will also be granted options to purchase 300,000 shares (the "Options") of the Company's common stock pursuant to the Company's 2019 Omnibus Equity Incentive Plan.
+The Options vest as follows: twenty percent (20%) of the Options shall vest upon one (1) year of employment, twenty percent (20%) of the Options shall vest upon three (3) years of employment, and the remaining forty percent (40%) of the Options shall vest upon four (4) years of employment.